The GFF’s Catalytic Role

 Resource mapping is a key component of the GFF approach.
 The resource mapping exercise helps countries assess funding gaps, align donor and government resources, and improve the efficiency and equity of health spending.
 Resource mapping data for each country varies based on whether countries have completed one or more resource mapping exercises.

 Cambodia’s investment case (IC) is focused on three key issues: reducing newborn mortality, reducing child undernutrition, and decreasing adolescent fertility.
 The Cambodia Nutrition Project, or CNP (2019–24), a US$53 million investment lending operation, will fund an estimated 80% of the activities included in the IC and is closely aligned with its strategic priorities.
 The CNP harmonizes financing from IDA, GFF, German KfW, Australian DFAT, and the Health Equity and Quality Improvement Project multi-donor trust fund (pooling financing from Australian Aid, German KfW and KOICA) and includes 23% of domestic resources from the Royal Government of Cambodia.
-A detailed resource mapping exercise of the IC was planned in early 2020, but has been delayed due to the COVID-19 pandemic and will resume in fiscal year 2021.
+A detailed resource mapping exercise of the IC was planned in early 2020, but has been delayed due to the COVID-19 pandemic; discussions on resumption of this exercise is ongoing.
 The resource mapping will identify funding gaps by priority and will show trends in domestic resource mobilization and donor alignment around the IC.

 Monitoring The Country-led Process